snd/hinoki/README.md

 **or**

-put this line in dependencies section of your `package.json`:
+put this line in the dependencies section of your `package.json`:

 ```
 "hinoki": "0.1.0"